 Panel moderator Greg Pankhurst, who has been feeding cattle in Indonesia for more than 20 years, said demand for crossbred cattle varied between Indonesian or Vietnamese feedlots based on time of year, what they were feeding and where they were located.

-Feedlots in humid locations were more like to want high content bos indicus cattle while feedlots located in less humid areas happy to take crossbreds.
+Feedlots in humid locations were more likely to want high content bos indicus cattle while feedlots located in less humid areas happy to take crossbreds.

 Indonesian customers seeking smaller animal

-Asked specifically what customers in Indonesia are seeking, panellist Brooke Barkla from CPC’s Juang Jaya feedlot near Lampung said customers in Indonesia had moved towards a smaller animal out of the feedlot, typically 480-520kg (which compares to a desired weight of about 550kg in Vietnam, which import them as slaughter-ready cattle).
+Asked specifically what customers in Indonesia are seeking, panellist Brooke Barkla from CPC’s Juang Jaya feedlot near Lampung said customers in Indonesia had moved towards a smaller animal out of the feedlot, typically 480-520kg (which compares to a desired weight of about 550kg in Vietnam, which import slaughter-weight cattle).